seqan/seqan3/doc/howto/write_a_view/index.md

 \assignment{Exercise 3: Your first iterator}

-Have a peak at the \ref tutorial_concepts tutorial again and study the `std::ForwardIterator` concept thoroughly.
+Have a peak at the \ref tutorial_concepts tutorial again and study the `std::forward_iterator` concept thoroughly.
 You will now have to implement your own forward iterator.

 \snippet doc/howto/write_a_view/solution_iterator.cpp start